- Water Quality

 The Austin Water Utility and our paying customers are victims of millions of gallons of water annually stolen from fire hydrants.

-The City of Austin adopted Ordinance No. 20121011-005 with an effective date of Oct.
+The City of Austin adopted Ordinance No. 20121011-005 which went into effect on Oct.
 22, 2012.
 This ordinance (now Chapter 15-12 of the Austin City Code) includes registration requirements that apply in conjunction with the drilling of water wells, the installation of water well pumps and other closely related activities.
+Starting early in 2014, properties with one or more water wells will be charged a fee of $7.50 per month.